jewuma/mumps-debug/readme.md

 # Debugger for Yottadb / GT.M

-This is a Beta Version of a Debugger for Mumps (M) running on Yottadb/GT.M It now includes Syntax-Highlighting by David Silin with some minor improvements
+This is a Beta Version of a Debugger for Mumps (M) running on Yottadb/GT.M It also includes Syntax-Highlighting by David Silin with some minor improvements

 ## Using mumps-debug

 * Install the **mumps-debug** extension in VS Code.
-* Put the MDEBUG.m Routine in your M-Program-Directoty and start it.
+* Put the MDEBUG.m Routine in your M-Program-Directory and start it.
 * Edit the launch.json and set hostname of the host MDEBUG runs on.
 * Maybe change Port in launch.json and in MDEBUG.m if Port 9000 isn't useable.